 Friends & Family Prepaid – Telephone number owner prepays for service.
 Once the account has been established, anyone can fund the account.
 Refunds are available for 365 days from date of last activity.

-Offender Prepaid Debit – You can fund the Offender's Prepaid Debit account.
-You do not need to be on the Offender Visitor List to fund the account.
-Funds placed in offender accounts become the property of the offender, and can be used to call anyone.
+Inmate Prepaid Debit – You can fund the Inmate's Prepaid Debit account.
+You do not need to be on the Inmate Visitor List to fund the account.
+Funds placed in inmate accounts become the property of the inmate, and can be used to call anyone.
 Friends & Family members will not be able to request refunds from these accounts.

 Will calls be monitored or recorded?
 No

 How do I register a cell phone?
-Send in your registration using the suggested attorney registration letter.
+Send in your registration using the suggested attorney registration letter and a copy of your phone bill showing attorney/firm name and phone number.
 Once it is received, a representative will contact the attorney and facilitate a 3 way call with the wireless provider to determine if the cell phone is a prepaid or postpaid phone and to verify the owner of the cell phone.
 The attorney has to be present to be on the 3 way call.
 Other staff cannot participate on this call for the attorney.
 Note: The cell phone has to be registered with the state bar.